 “Sunscreen and SPF products help protect the body against UVA and UVB rays from the sun,” Pollock says.
 “Here is an easy way to know the difference in the two types of UV rays: A is for ‘aging’ and B is for ‘burns.’
-In other words, UVA is responsible for the signs of aging, while UVB is responsible for sunburns.”
+In other words, UVA is responsible for the signs of, while UVB is responsible for sunburns.”

 Since the two types of UV rays have different sun-related effects, it’s important to choose products with active ingredients that offer protection from both.

 “When our skin is exposed to UVA rays, free radicals are created,” says Pollock.
 “Free radicals are unhealthy or unbalanced cells that are missing an electron.
 These damaged cells start a cascading effect, attacking healthy cells in order to ‘steal’ an electron.
 Heliocare is a dietary supplement that claims to be an antioxidant or, in other words, supplies the nutrients for the body to help protect itself against these free radicals.”

 Heliocare is a daily oral supplement that claims to provide antiaging skin benefits and protection from sun damage.
 The company recommends only using their product for overall skin health, and not as a replacement for traditional sun protection.

 The capsules contain antioxidants derived from a fern grown in Central and South America as part of what Heliocare calls Fernblock technology, which employs antioxidants said to fight the free radicals that cause aging.